Mental Health Wellness

 Disclosure of History of Infection and Infection

 In consultation with the OHP, the student will know that there may be limitations that his/her disease may put on medical career options.
-Medical students may be referred to the Associate Dean of Student Affairs for additional counseling.
+Medical students may be referred to the senior associate dean or assistant dean of student affairs for additional counseling.
 The OHP will advise the student on their career options and limitations and issues related to appropriate practice.
 Depending on the nature and severity of the student’s infection, the OHP may determine that specific clinical duties or rotations may not be feasible.
 OHP will provide career counseling to assist students in choosing specialties most appropriate to their specific situation.
 Students should also be aware that some specialties with high-risk procedures will not be deemed an appropriate choice for residency training.
-BCM will attempt to provide reasonable alternative experiences to insure the student meets curricular requirements.
-However, patient safety is paramount and, therefore, in certain situations students infected with blood borne pathogens may not be able to meet the curricular requirements to advance and/or graduate from their BCM program.
+Baylor will attempt to provide reasonable alternative experiences to ensure the student meets curricular requirements.
+However, patient safety is paramount and, therefore, in certain situations students infected with blood borne pathogens may not be able to meet the curricular requirements to advance and/or graduate from their Baylor program.

 Costs associated with testing are covered by the hospital or clinic where the incident occurred as long as the student follows the reporting procedures of that facility and Baylor.
 Costs associated with services recommended and provided by OHP (i.e. counseling, testing, and medication) as they relate to an exposure are covered by OHP.
 OHP will provide counseling regarding their responsibility for expenses in some circumstances in the course of evaluation or follow up, and also with respect to informing them that they are not eligible for worker’s compensation benefits because they are not an employee of the hospital, clinic or Baylor.

 Medical Licensure requirements are published in the Directory of Residency Training Programs.
 Specific requirements for licensure in a particular state may be obtained by visiting the state's board of medical examiners web site.